physicsml/physicsml-archive/develop/content/pages/papers.md

 investigating how results and techniques from one field can be used to solve the problems of the other.
 Recently, we have witnessed breakthroughs in both directions of influence.
-For instance, quantum computing is finding a vital application in providing speed-ups in ML, critical in our &quot;big data&quot; world.
+For instance, quantum computing is finding a vital application in providing speed-ups in ML, critical in our "big data" world.
 Conversely, ML already permeates cutting-edge technologies, and may become instrumental in advanced quantum technologies.
 Aside from quantum speed-up in data analysis, or classical ML optimization used in quantum experiments,